 1/2 oz.
 Roya Spirit or honey

 Inspiration: Passion and Power

 There's nothing more attractive than a person brimming with self-love and confidence.
-Drina, Coon, and Moradi created a Valentine's cocktail that help you achieve just that and more.
+AdrinAdrina, Coon, and Moradi created a Valentine's cocktail that helps you achieve just that and more.
 "The secret to harnessing our natural powers is sometimes as simple as cleansing ourselves from everything else," they said.
 "In this case, we created a special 'black syrup' made of Roya Spirit and activated charcoal, stirred with a sacral tincture.
 This has been specifically crafted to ground our intuition and stabilize our emotions so we can interact openly and honestly with our surroundings.
 The raspberry leaf is rich in nutrients that strengthen our body, especially in reproduction."

 2 oz.
 Gem & Bolt Mezcal + Damiana (or your own mezcal of choice)